sumeetdas/fuml/README.md

     Here, `WholeNumber` would be a type alias for `i32`.

-    * One corollary of this rule is that you can define a type alias named `Date`.
-This would effectively replace the existing `Date` algebraic type with the new type alias.
+    * One corollary of this rule is that you can define a type alias named `DateTime`.
+This would effectively replace the existing `DateTime` sum type with the new type alias.
 For example:
     ```fuml
     <schema>

-    type Date = string
+    type DateTime = string
     ```

-    would make `Date` an alias of type `string`.
+    would make `DateTime` an alias of type `string`.

 ## Files and Namespaces